freeverseio/universal-location-gateway/README.md

 ## Configuration
-The project requires a config.json file to define mappings for global consensus parameters.
-The structure of the config.json file is as follows:
+The project requires a `config.json`` file to define mappings for global consensus parameters, with the following structure:

 ```json
 {